 6.34.1 Applicability to language

-In general, there must be a match between the number of parameters in a function call and the number of arguments in the function definition, with the exception of va_arg functions f(…).
+In general, there must be a match between the number of parameters in a function call and the number of arguments in the function definition, with the exception of var_arg functions f(…).

 C++ allows a variable number of arguments in function calls.
-A good example of a va_arg function the printf() function.
+A good example of a var_arg function the printf() function.
 This is specified in the function call by terminating the list of parameters with an ellipsis (, ...).
 After the comma, no information about the number or types of the parameters is supplied.
 The use of this feature outside of special situations can be the basis for vulnerabilities.

 6.34.2 Guidance to language users